TomHeaven/msba_reid/README.md

 cp modeling/baseline_parts_a.py  modeling/baseline_parts.py
 ```
 The difference is only in construction of loss function and affects training only.
 That is to say, you don't have to do this if you do inference only.

+# Optimized Re-ranking Implementation

++ Optimized re-ranking. `utils/re-ranking.py` contains a heavily optimized re-ranking implementation: The distance matrix computation is done on GPU and the memory usage is heavily optimized compared with the original version.
+This was done when we join in a person ReID competition.

 # Reference